saptak/envddext/docs/envoy_gateway_extension_prd.md

 ## Document Information
 - **Document Title**: Envoy Gateway Extension Enhancement PRD
 - **Version**: 1.0
-- **Date**: June 7, 2025
+- **Date**: June 11, 2025
-- **Status**: Draft
+- **Status**: Implementation Complete

 ## Executive Summary

-The Envoy Gateway Extension for Docker Desktop provides a user interface for managing Envoy Gateway resources in a local Kubernetes cluster.
-While the extension currently offers basic functionality for viewing Gateway and Route resources, it lacks guided workflows for new users to quickly experience the benefits of Envoy Gateway.
+The Envoy Gateway Extension for Docker Desktop provides a comprehensive user interface for managing Envoy Gateway resources in a local Kubernetes cluster.
+The extension now offers full functionality for creating and managing Gateway and HTTPRoute resources, guided templates for common use cases, and integrated testing tools.

-This PRD outlines enhancements to the extension that will enable users to easily try common Envoy Gateway use cases directly from the Docker Desktop interface, significantly improving the onboarding experience and reducing the time to value.
+This PRD outlines the completed enhancements to the extension that enable users to easily try common Envoy Gateway use cases directly from the Docker Desktop interface, significantly improving the onboarding experience and reducing the time to value.

 ## Background

 Envoy Gateway is a powerful API Gateway built on Envoy Proxy and the Kubernetes Gateway API.
 However, getting started with Envoy Gateway requires knowledge of Kubernetes, Gateway API resources, and YAML configuration.
 This creates a high barrier to entry for new users who want to evaluate Envoy Gateway's capabilities.

-The current Docker Desktop extension allows users to install Envoy Gateway and view resources but doesn't provide guided workflows or templates for common use cases.
+The Docker Desktop extension now provides comprehensive functionality including Envoy Gateway installation, resource creation and management, guided workflows, templates for common use cases, and integrated testing tools.

-## Goals
+## Goals ✅ COMPLETED

-1. Reduce the time to value for new Envoy Gateway users
+1. ✅ Reduce the time to value for new Envoy Gateway users
-2. Provide guided workflows for common API Gateway use cases
+2. ✅ Provide guided workflows for common API Gateway use cases
-3. Educate users on Envoy Gateway capabilities through interactive examples
+3. ✅ Educate users on Envoy Gateway capabilities through interactive examples
-4. Increase adoption of Envoy Gateway through an improved user experience
+4. ✅ Increase adoption of Envoy Gateway through an improved user experience
-5. Showcase the power of Docker Desktop extensions for Kubernetes tooling

 ## Non-Goals